March 29, 2016 - 3:30 pm

 Nevada is facing a critical shortage of health care professionals.
 The shortage isn’t specific to primary care — it expands to dental care, mental health services and other medical specialties.
 In 2013, 31.5 percent of Clark County’s population — 630,638 people — were considered to be residing in a primary medical care shortage area.
 An estimated 34 percent (680,884) were in a dentist shortage area, and 5.6 percent (111,692) were in a mental health professional shortage area, according to the University of Nevada School of Medicine’s 2013 Health Policy Report.

 The lack of doctors is particularly acute in the valley.
 The report found that there is a slightly greater proportion of Nevadans employed in health care industries per capita in urban areas of Northern Nevada, as compared to urban areas in Southern Nevada and rural and frontier regions of the state.
-Per the report, approximately, 69.3 percent of the workforce in health care industries are employed in Clark County (72.1 percent of the state’s population).
+Per the report, approximately, 69.3 percent of the workforce in health care industries are employed in Clark County (72.1 percent of the state’s population); 24.2 percent are employed in Washoe County and Carson City (17.3 percent of the state’s population); and the remaining 6.2 percent are employed in health care establishments scattered across the state’s 14 rural and frontier counties (10.6 percent of the state’s population).

 The drive behind the shortage can be blamed particularly on the fast-growing rate of Southern Nevada, according to Dr. Andy Eisen, president of the Clark County Medical Society.